x64x6a/ircbot/README.md

 ##IRC Bot Python Library

 This library can be used to setup a bot to automate tasks on an IRC server.
-It was primarily designed to join a channel(s) and accept commands via the channel's messages.
+It was primarily designed to join a channel and accept commands via the channel's messages.
+This library uses SSL by default.

-This library, by default, uses SSL.
+##Prerequisites

+Known to work with Python 2.7.6 or later.

 ##Installation

-Known to work with Python 2.7.6 or later.

-Run ``python setup.py install``
+Run ``python setup.py install``.

 ##Example